 The Temple of Isis, Stobi, Republic of North Macedonia by Balkan Heritage Foundation (BHF) on Sketchfab

-In 2010, the field school project concentrated at two places: the Western Necropolis, in use from the 1st century BCE to the 5th century CE and the temple of Isis dated to the 2nd and the 3rd century CE.
+In 2010, the field school project concentrated on two places: the Western Necropolis, in use from the 1st century BCE to the 5th century CE and the temple of Isis, dated to the 2nd and the 3rd century CE.

-Since 2014 the participants in the field school excavate an area next to one of the most representative residential buildings in Stobi: the Theodosian Palace located at the center of the city, bordered by two main streets: Via Principalis Inferior and Via Principalis Superior.
+Since 2014, the participants in the field school have been excavating an area next to one of the most representative residential buildings in Stobi: the Theodosian Palace, located at the center of the city, bordered by two main streets: Via Principalis Inferior and Via Principalis Superior.
 The building, which is richly decorated with mosaics, was given its name by early scholars under the assumption that the Emperor Theodosius I was accommodated there during his visit to Stobi in 388 CE.

-The excavations in the last six years brought to light a late antique building situated between the Theodosian Palace and an adjacent building, called “the Jail” due to the discovery of shackled skeletons in the 1920s.
-In 2024, the work will continue in the same area in an effort to investigate the chronological and architectural relation between the three buildings.
+The excavations in this area brought to light a late antique building situated between the Theodosian Palace and an adjacent building, the so-called “Jail”, due to the discovery of shackled skeletons in the 1920s.
+In 2026, the work will continue in the same area in an effort to investigate the chronological and architectural relationship between the three buildings.

 The field school includes the following three modules: